 I love working small with the tiniest brush I can find, laying down layers of sheer pigment for depth, then adding dry-brush detail.
 I don’t aim for perfect realism, but rather to perfectly capture the mood the subject matter evokes for me.
 I am moved by portent and nostalgia, and try to capture both in my most recent series, “Alameda Snapshots,” a sampling of the beauty and history of our unique island.

 My artistic journey has taken me in unforeseen directions over the years.
 In the whirlwind of raising children I went almost two decades without picking up a paintbrush, but it was my greatest joy in life to make everything around me a little more beautiful.
-Now as an empty nester, a recent newlywed, and a new transplant to Alameda, I’ve refocused on the art of watercolor.
-I’ve been so inspired by the beauty and history of my new home, and I can’t imagine a life without being able to capture it in water and pigment.
+Now as an empty nester and a new transplant to Alameda, I’ve refocused on the art of watercolor.
+I’ve been so inspired by the history and architecture of my new home, and I can’t imagine a life without being able to capture it in water and pigment.